-Sarah Krom, CPA, is president of the NJCPA for 2018/19 and is a managing partner at SKC & Co., CPAs, LLC.
-She works primarily with entrepreneur business owners who have high growth goals for their company.
-She is also a member of the Strategic Planning Committee and previously chaired the Young CPAs Council, which is now called the Emerging Leaders Council.
+Sarah Krom, CPA, was president of the NJCPA for the 2018/19 term and is a managing partner at SKC & Co., CPAs, LLC.
+She is also a member of the Strategic Planning Committee and previously chaired the Young CPAs Council, which is now the Emerging Leaders Council.

 Thomas Pedersen, CPA, is a principal at WilkinGuttenplan.
 He is a trustee of the NJCPA Scholarship Fund and is the chairperson of the Student Programs and Scholarship Committee.